rncampos/EnvironmentalNarrativesBook/README.md

 Below we give some details of each text (sorted by date).

 <b>Filename</b>: 1 - 1862_Lincoln, from History of Worcester (archive.org) landscape description
-<br><b>Source</b>:William Lincoln, from History of Worcester Lincoln, William.
+<br><b>Source</b>: William Lincoln, from History of Worcester Lincoln, William.
 History of Worcester, Massachusetts, from its earliest settlement to September, 1836 : with various notices relating to the history of Worcester County.
 Worcester: M.D.
 Phillips & Co., 1862.
 <br><b>URL</b>: https://archive.org/details/historyofworcest1836linc/page/n6
 <br><b>Publication Date</b>: 1862
 <br><b>Description</b>: Worcester’s landscape before the industrial revolution.